cafo13/animal-facts/README.md

 ## Usage of internal api

 The internal api is built to manage the facts database.
-A management UI using the API is built with appsmith [here](https://github.com/cafo13/animal-facts-manager).
-To get access to be able to manage the public's api database of https://animal-facts.cafo.dev/, feel free to create an issue at this repository.
+A management UI using the API is built [here](https://github.com/cafo13/animal-facts-manager).
+To get access to be able to manage the public's api database of https://animal-facts.cafo.dev/, feel free to create an issue at this or the animal-facts-manager repository.

 ## Development with own database